A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Introduction

-In order to bridge gaps mentioned above, a high-fidelity reduced-order model along with the simulation framework are proposed in this work.
-Parameters sensitive to temperatures or concentrations are extracted and then modeled by Arrhenius law and empirical formulas.
-The solution-phase migration is simplified by two coupled first-order inertial processes derived from the mass conservation and Fick's law.
-For the solid-phase diffusion, by attempting various methods, we finally arrive at using a first-order inertial process with proper time constant to achieve a balance between the accuracy, stabilization and simplicity.
-For the reaction rate distribution, the conceptual content is fully considered and a rigorous mathematical expression without intuitive assumptions is derived.
-The above models are integrated to obtain a discrete-time state-space realization of the whole cell.
-For full-cycle simulation of the cell, the initialization, stabilization and closed-loop correction schemes, which are composed of simple calculations or optimizations with low computation cost, are designed.
-For validation, the proposed model is compared with the full-order P2D model, extended single particle (ESP) model and a high-cited model proposed by Han et~al.~\cite{han_simplification_2015_1,han_simplification_2015_2} in various scenarios for different kinds of cells.
+To bridge the gaps mentioned above, a high-fidelity simplified electro-chemical model along with a simulation framework are proposed in this work.
+Parameters sensitive to temperatures or concentrations are extracted and then modelled by the Arrhenius law and empirical formulas.
+By taking the ensemble average strategy, the solution-phase migration is simplified with two coupled first-order inertial processes derived from mass conservation and Fick's law.
+For solid-phase diffusion, we also take the ensemble average strategy and find the suitable time constants of first-order inertial processes to approximate the surface \ce{Li^+} concentrations that achieve a balance between accuracy, stabilization and simplicity.
+For the reaction rate distribution, the conceptual content is fully considered, and a rigorous mathematical expression without intuitive assumptions is derived by simultaneously solving chemical equations and electrical equations.
+For the output, the terminal voltage is derived based on the obtained reaction rate distribution formula, and the cell temperature is derived based on a lumped thermal model.
+The above sub-models are assembled to obtain the final simplified model and its discrete-time state-space realization.
+For full-cycle simulation of the battery, a initialization process, stabilization method and closed-loop correction scheme composed of basic operators or simple optimization that require low computational resources are designed.
+For validation, the proposed model is compared with the full-order P2D model, a classic ESP model and a well-cited advanced ESP model~\cite{han_simplification_2015_1,han_simplification_2015_2} under different working scenarios for commonly used NCM and LFPO cells.

-The contributions of this work are four fold. \begin{itemize} \item A simplified electro-chemical lithium-ion battery model along with the discrete-time state-space realization are proposed.
-The developed model is adaptive to a wide range of scenarios and cell types. \item A simulation framework including the initialization, stabilization and closed-loop correction with low computation cost is designed for easy implementations in real-world applications. \item The proposed model and framework are validated by comprehensive case studies for different scenarios and cell types, and their superiority is revealed. \item The in-situ monitoring and online controlling can be realized at the same time based on this work, which provides opportunities for degradation analysis and meticulous management of batteries in practice. \end{itemize}